cabal-club/cable/wire.md

 The valid bytes for a value depends on the key.
 See the table below.

-The following keys SHOULD be supported:
+The following keys MUST be supported:

 key       | value format | desc
 ----------|--------------|---------------------------------------
 `name`    | UTF-8        | the name this user wishes to be known as.
-Default value is "" (empty string).
+The default value is the a string containing the hexadecimal encoding of the user's public key.

+A post MAY contain other keys, even if they are unknown to an implementation at the time.

-To save space, a host MAY discard older versions of these messages for a particular user.
+To save space, a host MAY discard older versions of a `post/info` for a user.

 #### 6.2.5 `post/topic`